Cultures as networks of cultural traits: A unifying framework for measuring culture and cultural distances: Accounting for cultural traits interdependence

+In comparison with traditional methods, it is of interest to note the difference with the \cite{IngWel2005} approach for measuring cultural distances.
+Firstly, the \cite{IngWel2005} approach does not consider the dependency component of cultural traits, essentially assuming a diagonal correlation matrix $\bm{R}$.
+Secondly, the \cite{IngWel2005} approach works with aggregate measures of the data, by taking the mean of each cultural trait, thus essentially considering the expected value associated to each marginal distribution $F_j$ rather than the distribution in its entirety.
+Evidence in Table \ref{tab:descriptives} is exemplificative of the potential bias of this procedure.

-Inference in a Gcgm is traditionally made of two tasks: \emph{parameter estimation}, most notably estimation of the precision matrix $\bm{K}=\bm{R}^{-1}$, and \emph{model selection}, that is selecting a graph where some edges may be missing.
-In a classical frequentist framework, these two tasks are treated separately: given a graph, the precision matrix is estimated by constrained maximum likelihood, whereas model selection criteria based on the model likelihood and model complexity (in this case number of edges) are subsequently used to select an optimal graph \citep{lauritzen1996graphical}.
-In contrast to this, a Bayesian approach allows to account simultaneously for uncertainty both at the level of graph inference and precision matrix estimation.
-While Bayesian approaches were computationally prohibitive until not long ago, recent fast implementations have been proposed based on Birth-Death Markov Chain Monte Carlo (BDMCMC) methods both for the case of Ggm \citep{mohammadi2015bayesian} and Gcgm for ordinal and categorical data \citep{dobra2011copula,mohammadi2017bayesian}.
+Inference in a Gcgm is traditionally made of two tasks: estimation of the marginal distributions, one for each cultural trait, and estimation of the underlying multivariate distribution of their inter-dependencies.
+The first task is relatively simple and is typically tackled with the use of empirical distributions as estimates of the true distributions.
+In order to avoid problems with zero probabilities, in this paper, the Bayesian estimates of the bin frequencies via the Dirichlet-multinomial pseudocount model is used, assuming a uniform prior distribution across the categories for each cultural trait.
+The second task is instead challenging, particularly in high dimensions, and can be itself split into two sub-tasks: \emph{parameter estimation}, that is estimation of the precision matrix $\bm{K}$, and \emph{model selection}, that is selection of a graph where some edges may be missing.
+In a frequentist framework, these two tasks are computed separately: given a graph, the precision matrix is estimated by constrained maximum likelihood, whereas model selection criteria based on the model likelihood and model complexity (in this case number of edges) are subsequently used to select a single optimal graph \citep{lauritzen1996graphical}.
+In contrast to this, a Bayesian approach, such as the one considered in the present case, allows to account simultaneously for uncertainty both at the level of graph inference and precision matrix estimation, by returning their full posterior distribution.